A graduate of this program will have the potential for employment in the following areas:

 .
 Requirements for program entry must be completed prior to the start of the program.

 .
-As a requirement for program entry, an Academic Skills Assessment (Accuplacer or ACT) with appropriate benchmark scores is necessary.
-Accuplacer benchmarks are Reading Comprehension, 55.
-Applicants not meeting these benchmarks are encouraged to contact an advisor at (920) 498-5444 or (888) 385-6982.
+As a requirement for program entry, an Academic Skills Assessment (Compass) with appropriate benchmark scores is necessary.
+Program Benchmarks are Reading: (70).
+Students not meeting these benchmarks or equivalent will be required to establish an individualized academic plan.
+To learn more about these assessments and program benchmark scores, please contact an academic advisor at (920) 498-5444 or (888) 385-6982.

 .
 Submit clinical requirements.
 A fee is charged for this service.
 Additional information will be provided upon acceptance into the program.